Make a note in your calendar for this important annual member’s meeting. Check back here for the agenda.

 News

-A Letter to Neighborhood Associations
+West Boise Needs A Public Library An Open Letter to All Boise Neighborhood Associations

 We, the Centennial Neighborhood Association, represent Boise’s west-most citizens.
 We would like to make you aware of an issue we’ve raised with city leaders.
 We’d like your support.
 We’d also like to know what issues you feel need more attention where you live.
 We know that we are stronger when we support each other.